OneShivam1/NorthwindOrders/orders/README.md

 ## orders

-An SAP Fiori application.
+An SAP Fiori application to display northwind orders.

 ### Starting the generated app

--   The app needs to be
+-   Clone the repository from the provided Git URL.
+-   Configure the application to connect to the Northwind OData service endpoint by creating a destination in SAP BTP Cockpit.
+-   Deploy the application to SAP Cloud Foundry using the Cloud Foundry CLI or SAP Business Application Studio.

 ```
     npm run start-mock